About WKSN Aboriginal Corporation

 Wagyl Kaip Southern Noongar Aboriginal Corporation (WKSN) was formed as a result of the South West Native Title Settlement (Settlement).
 WKSN has been established to assist Wagyl Kaip and Southern Noongar people to maintain, protect, promote and support their culture and manage the land and waters within their country.
 WKSN is party to one of six Indigenous Land Use Agreements (ILUA) that comprise the Settlement.

-Under Section 51 of the Equal Employment Opportunity Act 1984, Aboriginality is considered an advantageous criterion.
-Noongar people are encouraged to apply.
+Under Section 50(d) of the Equal Employment Opportunity ACT 1984, this is a designated position for an Aboriginal person.
+Applications from Noongar people are highly encouraged.

 To learn more and to apply, visit the SEEK website.